bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 ### Lifecycle

-In addition to simply rendering a template for you, `Bridgetown::Component` provides a couple lifecycle hooks:
+In addition to rendering a template for you, `Bridgetown::Component` provides a couple lifecycle hooks:

 * `render?` – if you define this method and return `false`, the component will not get rendered at all.
 * `before_render` – called right before the component is rendered when the view_context is known and all helpers available.